ChenCodes/SeatUp/README.md

 ####Hackathon prompt: Build something that enhances the experience for artists and/or fans at Outside Lands 2016 (iOS, Android, Web, or anything else).

+####Promotional description: Tired of staring at a person’s back throughout an entire concert, breathing in the sweaty fumes?
+Embarrassed to tap them on the shoulder and asking them to step aside?
+Well, now you can cut your vertically challenged problems down to size with SeatUp!

 ####App description: SeatUp is an app that helps organize concertgoers by their height and group status so that there would be minimal blocking of persons that are shorter.

 ####App screenshots: